9 sustainable reasons for vertical farming

 Thanks to the adapted light and the specific cultivation technique, the basil plants are not only fuller in taste, but also stronger.
 If you take care of them, you can keep them for a lot longer.

 The test phase of our vertical farm is still in progress.
-But by autumn 2019, we would like to be selling the first herbs at Bio-Planet.
+But in the spring of 2020, we would like to be selling the first herbs (basil and coriander) at Bio-Planet.
 We will keep you updated!Read more

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.